Letty Craydon

-Letty Craydon (1899-2 November 1965) was an Australian actress who performed on stage, radio, television and in films.
+Letty Craydon (1899 – 2 November 1965) was an Australian actress who performed on stage, radio, television and in films.
 She was also an author.
 Craydon made her professional debut aged six months old.
 She said she specialised in the "mop and bucket act".

 She was married to Ron Shand.
 Craydon died in 1965 after a short illness.

+Craydon Place in the Canberra suburb of Chapman is named in her honour.